FMuro/grading/README.md

 Install the requirements and run the script as follows:

 ```
-$ python grading.py path/to/to_grade.csv path/to/myfolder
+$ python3 grading.py path/to/to_grade.csv path/to/myfolder
 ```

-The output is a CSV file called `myfolder_output.csv` which is like `to_grade.csv` but with the last column filled with grades.
+The output is a CSV file called `myfolder_graded.csv` which is like `to_grade.csv` but with the last column filled with grades.

 A log file `myfolder_grading.log` is created, containing the list of name matches with their similarity scores, in increasing order, so the possible mistakes come first.